 - Assembled from a series of stills or sped-up video footage

-What is time lapse photography used for?
+What is time lapse photography?

-What is Time Lapse in Photography?
+What is time lapse in photography?

-When we define time lapse, it is important to draw a distinction between time lapse photography and a time lapse in film.
+When we define time lapse, it is important to draw a distinction between photography and film.
 The two are similar in principle but different in execution and end result.
-So what is time lapse in photography?
+So, what is time lapse in photography?

-By utilizing a slower shutter and allowing the exposure process to be drawn out, time lapse photography can give the impression of motion within a still image.
+By utilizing a slower shutter speed and allowing the exposure process to be drawn out, photography can give the impression of motion within a still image.
 There are many simple ways to raise your time lapse photography game, such as using a time lapse calculator or a time lapse app.

 If you aren’t too familiar with what a time lapse in photography is, you may be more familiar with motion blur sneaking its way into your photos.
 Motion blur is caused by a person or object moving faster than the camera can expose the image.
-A time lapse photo is essentially taking the same mechanism of motion blur and cranked it all the way up.
+A photo is essentially taking the same mechanism of motion blur and cranked it all the way up.

 What does time lapse mean in practice?

 In documentary filmmaking, time lapses are often less about showing the passage of time, and more about beautifying a landscape, or showing the changes that affect a location.
-Creative use of time lapse can be used to achieve all sorts of effects.
+Creative use of this technique can be used to achieve all sorts of effects.

-Let’s take a look at a few more inventive time lapse movie examples.
+Let’s take a look at a few more inventive examples.
 Each of these examples uses the time-lapse shot to achieve a different end result.
-A time lapse holds more potential for variety than one might expect.Requiem for a Dream features a number of time lapse sequences, none more striking than the hyperlapse below.
+A time lapse holds more potential for variety than one might expect.Requiem for a Dream features a number of sequences, none more striking than the hyperlapse below.
 This is a great example of a hyperlapse being used to inform a character and reveal more about their mental state.
 The drug-fueled mania of the character is showcased brilliantly in this hyperlapse where she meticulously cleans her entire home

 In the world of television, NBC’s Hannibal made frequent, striking use of the time-lapse shot.
-In place of simple, standard establishing shots, Hannibal used off-kilter time lapses.
+In place of simple, standard establishing shots, Hannibal used off-kilter effects.
 The effect adds to the show’s dark, threatening nature and perfectly mirrors the mental state of our protagonist Will Graham as he finds his perception of time distorting.

-How to Make a Time Lapse
+How to make a time lapse